Britannia Removals

 Vehicles

-The import of cars not exceeding 1500kg/2800cc is permitted provided they have been owned for longer than 12 months, and if for a resident, that he has been away continuously for more than a year.
-However duty can be as high as 200% of book value.
-We do not recommend shipping your car to the Philippines.
+The import of cars not exceeding 1500kg/2800cc is permitted provided they have been owned for longer than 12 months, and if for a resident, that you have been away continuously for more than a year.
+However, duty can be as high as 200% of book value.
+Therefore, we do not recommend shipping your car to the Philippines.

 International currency exchange